Downtown Holly Springs is being shaped into a vibrant town center.

 This group of projects also will:

-The town is responsible for infrastructure and streetscape improvements.
+The town was responsible for infrastructure and streetscape improvements.

-A parking deck, new parking lot, and additional on-street parking will add about 389 parking spaces downtown.
+A parking deck, new parking lot, and additional on-street parking added about 389 parking spaces downtown.

-Rogers Street will be realigned and extended across Main Street to connect with Avent Ferry Road.
-The project involves abandoning a small section of Raleigh Street to remove the unsafe “K” intersection.
-Rogers Street will flow one way from Grigsby Avenue across S. Main Street to Avent Ferry Road.
+Rogers Street was realigned and extended across Main Street to connect with Avent Ferry Road.
+Rogers Street flows one way from Grigsby Avenue across S. Main Street to Avent Ferry Road.

-Two blocks of Ballentine Street will be converted to a one-way street flowing from Avent Ferry Road across Main Street to Raleigh Street.
-Also, a traffic signal is planned for the intersection of Main and Ballentine Street.
-The signal would be Holly Springs’ first town-operated signal; other traffic signals in town are operated by the state.
-The signal would be designed for future connection to the town fiber optic network, allowing staff greater control over its operation.
+One block of Ballentine Street was converted to a one-way street flowing from Avent Ferry Road to Main Street.
+Also, a traffic signal is planned for the intersection of Main and Ballentine streets.
+The signal will be Holly Springs’ first town-operated signal; other traffic signals in town are operated by the state.
+The signal will be designed for future connection to the town fiber optic network, allowing staff greater control over its operation.

-A regional stormwater area serving downtown also will be constructed.
+A regional stormwater area serving downtown also was constructed.

 The Block on Main and Town Hall Commons buildings will offer retail, restaurant and office spaces.